-CAT-I GBAS: Japan started R&D on GBAS, and installed the first prototype at Kansai international airport (KIX) in 2011.
+CAT-I GBAS: Japan started R&D on GBAS, and they have installed the first prototype at Kansai international airport (KIX) in 2011.
 Japan developed ionospheric threat model in order to meet the requirements for CAT-I operations in the low magnetic latitude region.
 Japan developed IFM (ionospheric field monitor) to mitigate the navigation error due to the ionospheric abnormality.
-JCAB awarded NEC Corporation a contract to manufacture and install GBAS at HND in 2016.
+JCAB awarded NEC Corporation a contract to manufacture and install GBAS at Tokyo Haneda International Airport (HND) in 2016.

 Operational trial of GBAS APCH started at HND in July 2020.
 CAT-I GBAS approach procedures may be used for runway 34R and 34L of HND.
 Applicable time is from 14:00 to 21:00UTC.
 Two Japanese airlines, ANA and JAL, have conducted GLS approaches.
 Pilot feedbacks indicated GLS provided a more stable approach compared to ILS.

 Japan is contributing to GBAS implementation in the ICAO Asia-Pacific (APAC) region through the ICAO APAC GBAS/SBAS Implementation Task Force (ITF) where guidance documents for GBAS/SBAS implementation and ionospheric threat mitigation are under development.
-Japan developed an ionospheric threat to define the anomalous ionospheric conditions in the low magnetic latitude region, and developed an integrity monitoring mechanism with an ionospheric field monitor (IFM) in order to address the ionospheric issues in the process of R&D and manufacturing/implementation of GBAS in Japan.
+Japan developed an ionospheric threat to define the anomalous ionospheric conditions in the low magnetic latitude region, and they also developed an integrity monitoring mechanism with an ionospheric field monitor (IFM) in order to address the ionospheric issues in the process of R&D and manufacturing/implementation of GBAS in Japan.

 CAT-III GBAS: